 2. Comparative Grammar of French, Italian, Spanish & Portuguese Languages by Edwin A. Notley (1868) is a similar book though it is much older.
 The obvious advantage over Heatwole’s book is the inclusion of Portuguese but since it is so old, there are a few spelling differences (Spanish mujer is muger) and probably other features that have changed in the past 144 years!
 The good news about this book is that it is in the public domain, and I have scanned my copy so you can download it as a PDF (or flip through it online).

 3. The Loom of Language: An Approach to the Mastery of Many Languages by Frederick Bodmer (1944) is where my love of comparative linguistics began.
 I reviewed the book on the blog a while ago, and it is still my favorite book overall.
 You can buy it through Amazon for $15 or access it online via archive.org

 6. Exploring French, German, and Spanish by Jacob Steigerwald (1987) is a neat PDF explaining the similarities of the three most commonly taught languages in the US.
-I downloaded the full text for free from eric.ed.gov but they currently have limited availability of full text documents due to a privacy issue.
-I’ve already emailed them to request that this PDF be put back online.
+Download the full text for free from eric.ed.gov.

 Anyone know of other comparative books that teach more than one language at a time?